 Students may be employed with federal or institutional work-study funds.
 Federal Work-Study funds are awarded to students by the Financial Aid office.
 Institutional work-study funds are made available to campus departments for the purpose of employing students in part-time jobs.

 About Federal Work-Study (FWS)

-- Federal Work-Study (FWS) is awarded on a first-come, first- served basis each year to eligible students who complete the Free Application for Federal Student Aid (FAFSA) and indicate they are interested in student employment.
+- Federal Work-Study (FWS) is awarded on a first-come, first- served basis each year to eligible students who complete the Free Application for Federal Student Aid (FAFSA) and indicate they are interested in student employment at the link below:

 - Institutional work-study is available for certain on-campus positions to employ students who do not qualify for FWS.
 All students are encouraged to apply for on-campus positions regardless of their FWS eligibility.

 - Questions can be directed to the following